vanilla-extracts/website/src/index.md

 from the ground up, with improved prose grammar and everything (including real beta-readers!).

-This new novel is _Galactic Consequences_ you can find the [_writing blog_](https://writing.charlotte-thomas.me/blog/) where I post the development of the novel.
+This novel is _Galactic Consequences_ you can find the [_writing blog_](https://writing.charlotte-thomas.me/blog/) where I post the development of the novel.

-The status is currently: *WIP about 33% of the first draft and editting done*
+The status is currently: *WIP about 50% of the first draft and editing done*

 ## CV {#cv}